devqueue/CGMdashwebapp/README.md

 A Dashboard application built using flask and plotly-dash.

 ## Configuring the data path:
-Use the `appconfig.json` to add an absolute path to the directory of files.
-The app expects a directory and not a file.
+Use the `.env` to add an absolute path to the directory of files or you may export the path an environment variable `DATA_PATH` The app expects a directory and not a file.
 The directory must contain excel files only. either ending with `.xlsx` or `.xls`.
 The `get_data_path()` function in `dataprocessor.py` is responsible for returning the folder path to each endpoint.
-You may edit this function if required, but make sure it returns an absolute path to a folder containing excel files.
+It returns the value of environment variable `DATA_PATH`.

 ## Format for the data:
 The app also expects the excel file to follow a certain format.
 The details of which have been mentioned below.
-Any deviation from this norm will cause a `runtimeError`
+Any deviation from this standard will cause a `runtimeError`
 - The summary data must be in the first 2 columns.
 - second column name must contain count (case insensitive)
 - File name should be id_CGM_month_year.xlsx